 It will be noticed that the average of duty at Detroit and Buffalo is much below the other ports, which can be accounted for because of the large bulk being of the produce of Canada, and less from foreign countries.

 The above figures were received through the kindness of the Collectors at these ports.
 It will be noticed that the Toronto imports are nearly equal to all the others put together.
-238 include the following goods manufactured in the city:

 Exports from Toronto in 1885